 1. Focus on habits instead of goals

 James Clear wrote a fantastic post titled, Forget About Goals.
 Focus on This Instead.
 The basic premise of the article is that setting goals reduces your happiness and you should focus on the process instead.

 When you’re working toward a goal, you are essentially saying, “I’m not good enough yet, but I will be when I reach my goal.”

 The problem with this mindset is that you’re teaching yourself to always put happiness and success off until the next milestone is achieved.
 “Once I reach my goal, then I’ll be happy.
 Once I achieve my goal, then I’ll be successful.”

 Remove any goals that you have and focus on the system, process and the habits instead.
 So instead of focusing on losing 40 pounds, focus on drinking a green smoothie every morning and moving for 20 minutes each day.
 Instead of focusing on writing an entire book, focus on writing 500 words a day instead.

 2. Celebrate the small wins

-One of the main problems I found with having a wide expectation gap is whatever I did never seemed like it was enough.
+One of the main problems I’ve found with having a wide expectation gap is whatever I do never seems like it’s enough.
 If you feel the same way, challenge yourself to celebrate all of your small wins.

 3. Don’t try to change too many things at once